ElijahKotyluk/commercejs-nuxt-webhooks/README.md

 }
 ```

-Update your nuxt.config.js file and register the server middleware you just created.
+Update your `nuxt.config.js` file and register the server middleware you just created.
 To do this you will add the [serverMiddlerware](https://nuxtjs.org/api/configuration-servermiddleware/) property to your config file.
 The `serverMiddleware` property accepts a list of strings, objects, or functions as it's value.
-For this demo an object will be the item used, set `path`'s value to `/api/hook` and `handler`'s value to `~/api/hook.js`.
+For this demo, an object will be the item used, set `path`'s value to `/api/hook` and `handler`'s value to `~/api/hook.js`.
 The path is the route path and handler is the file path pointing to the file you just created.

 ```ts
 // nuxt.config.js